Personal Branding: What It Is & How to Achieve Your Goals

-Additionally, a CEO’s reputation plays an important role in attracting employees to a company (77%) as well as motivating them to stay (70%).
+Additionally, a CEO’s reputation plays a vital role in attracting employees to a company (77%) as well as motivating them to stay (70%).

-In a world where the digital “you” tells your story and will outlive your biological body, a personal brand builds a legacy and will supersede any job or career you’re currently in.
+In a world where the digital “you” tells your story and will outlive your biological body, a personal brand builds a legacy that supersedes a career.

 So how do you create a personal brand?
-How do you consistently create and publish content that you’re passionate about on your own digital platform?
-Below I’ve outlined 6 simple ways to create a remarkable personal brand.
+How do you consistently create content (as well as publish content) that you’re passionate about on your own digital platform?
+Below I’ve outlined seven simple ways to create a remarkable personal brand.

-First, you have to find you unique superpowers.
-These can also be called your passions, your purpose, or your “elevator pitch”.
+When building a personal brand, you must first find your unique superpowers.
+These can also be called your passions, purpose, or “elevator pitch.”

 Can you say what you’re about in 20 words or less?

 If you can’t, you need to start defining what you’re passionate about and what unique skills you want to share with the world.

 Your unique superpowers are the starting point for your own business and your own personal brand.
 You have to ask yourself:

 - What do people tell me I’m good at?